jlixander/albany_county_tax_assessment_2024/README.md

     - Null Hypothesis (H0): There is no significant difference in property tax increase across income categories.
     - Alternative Hypothesis (H1): There is significant difference in property tax increase across income categories.

 3. If the null hypothesis is accepted for question 1 and 2.
-How does the city of albany property tax changes look like compared to surrounding towns in the County of Albany?
+How do the City of Albany property assessment roll changes compare to surrounding towns in the County of Albany?